sh1mmy34/odin-recipes/README.md

 # odin-recipes

-Simple food recipes webpage created using HTML.
-This webpage will demonstrate an understanding of basic HTML concepts.
+Simple food recipes webpage created using HTML and CSS.
+This webpage will demonstrate an understanding of basic HTML and CSS concepts.